Andreas030682/GitHub/Whirligig.md

+You can connect ScriptPlayer to Whirligig via the menu (Playback - Whirligig).
+Whirligig will handle playback of the video and Scriptplayer automatically loads corresponding scripts to the video, as long as the video was loaded after the connection has been established.
+The timestamps provided via the timestamp sever are fairly precice but you can further need to adjust the script delay for even better synchronization.

 ## Settings in Whirligig

 To be able to connect ScriptPlayer to Whirligig, you need to enable the timecode server in the settings tab ``General 1``